Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 Re: (Score:2)

+On T-Mobile's pay-as-you-go plan, I currently pay $3 per month for 30 minutes of voice, text messages, or a combination thereof.
+Does in-store price comparison save you anywhere near $32 per month?

+Sometimes, yes.
+I saved $40 on a telescope I bought for my wife at Christmas by scanning the item with my Amazon app.
+That extra $32 also gives you unlimited voice & text, so it's a pretty good deal compared to most others.
+Even with Tracfone, you can get a flip phone that will give you 90 minutes of talk time & 90 texts (which also roll over) for $9.99 a month.

-Holy moly we're approaching AppStore IRL (Score:2)
+Holy moly we're approaching AppStore IRL (Score:2, Interesting)

 This is disturbing on so many levels.